teppeiy/azure-docs/articles/active-directory/devices/plan-device-deployment.md

 Use this tree to determine options for organization-owned devices.

 > [!NOTE]
 > Personal or bring-your-own device (BYOD) scenarios are not pictured in this diagram.
-They  always result in Azure AD registration.
+They  always result in Azure AD registered.

  ![Decision tree](./media/plan-device-deployment/flowchart.png)